Julia Lopez (politician)

-Julia Louise Lopez (née Dockerill; born June 1984) is a British Conservative Party politician who has been the Member of Parliament (MP) for Hornchurch and Upminster since 2017.
-She has served as Shadow Secretary of State for Science, Innovation and Technology since July 2025.
-Lopez served as Parliamentary Private Secretary to the Leader of the Opposition from November 2024 to July 2025, having previously served as Shadow Secretary of State for Culture, Media and Sport in Rishi Sunak's Caretaker Shadow Cabinet.
+Julia Louise Lopez (née Dockerill; born June 1984) is a British politician who has been the interim Shadow Business Secretary since 2026, standing in for Claire Coutinho who is on maternity leave until the end of 2026.
+A member of the Conservative Party, she has been the Member of Parliament (MP) for Hornchurch and Upminster since 2017.

+Lopez previously served as Shadow Secretary of State for Science, Innovation and Technology from 2025 to 2026.
+She served as Parliamentary Private Secretary to the Leader of the Opposition from November 2024 to July 2025, having previously served as Shadow Secretary of State for Culture, Media and Sport in Rishi Sunak's Caretaker Shadow Cabinet.

 Before entering the House of Commons, she served as a local councillor on the Tower Hamlets London Borough Council, and a parliamentary aide.
 Lopez previously served as Minister of State for Media, Data and Digital Infrastructure from September 2021 to July 2022, and again from September 2022 to February 2023.

 Early life and education

 Julia Dockerill was born in June 1984 in Harlow and grew up in Stansted Mountfitchet with her two sisters.
 Her mother was a primary school teacher and her father was a businessman.
 After Bentfield Primary School, she attended Hertfordshire and Essex High School in Bishop's Stortford, Hertfordshire, before going to Queens' College, Cambridge, where she studied Social and Political Sciences.